 - Summer: opt for a lightweight texture in the morning.

-For optimal results, combine it with hyaluronic acid.
-This combination offers deep nourishment and immediate hydration, ideal for meeting the specific needs of mature skin while respecting its sensitivity.
+For optimal results, pair it with hyaluronic acid.
+This combination delivers deep nourishment and immediate hydration, perfect for addressing the unique needs of mature skin while being gentle on its sensitivity.